 UPDATE: The Energy Center in Lancaster has modified their normal business hours in response to concerns related to COVID-19.
-Their current business hours are Monday through Friday from 9 a.m. to 1 p.m., CLOSED Saturday and Sunday until further notice.
+They are CLOSED Saturday and Sunday until further notice.
 Members can still make payments anytime through the dropbox.

 Members can also pay their bills at remote payment sites located at Piggly Wiggly in Chesterfield, IGA in Kershaw or The Energy Center in Lancaster.
 Please be aware these locations may have reduced hours in response to the COVID-19 outbreak.
 These are the only sites approved to accept payment for LREC bills.
 For more information on remote pay site, click here.